 Review by GTA3 Addict

 Rent or Buy?
 I think this is definitely a game to have.
-If you're not sure, then rent it first.
-I bought it 3 days after I rented it because I enjoyed it so much!
+If you are not sure, then rent it first and try it out.
+I think once you do, you will definitely want it for keeps.

 Overall Score: 9/10

 Rating: 4.5 - Outstanding

 Got Your Own Opinion?

 Submit a review and let your voice be heard.